JuanNeuenschwandesBTS/MachineDreamerHackatom/README.md

 ## About the Project

 Welcome to the SE-Europe-Data_Challenge_Template, part of the NUWE - Schneider Electric European Data Science Challenge in November 2023.
 This repository is designed to facilitate research and innovation in sustainable and clean energy across Europe.
-Our goal is to harness the power of data science to foster solutions that contribute to energy sustainability and efficiency.
+Our goal is to harness the power of data science to foster solutions that contribute to energy sustainability and efficiency!

 ## Getting Started